Before we actually go into why freelancing makes sense for just about everybody nowadays, let’s just cover what exactly freelancing is.

 For me, freelancing just made sense and it was something that I could easily build up alongside my 9 to 5 job, until I had built up a steady flow of income that could and did replace my salary.

-Although what I do as a freelancer is not directly linked to what I did in my 9 to 5 job, the knowledge and expertise I built up over those years is what contributed greatly to the success I have achieved as a freelancer.
+Although what I do as a freelancer is in no way linked to what I did in my 9 to 5 job, the knowledge and expertise I built up over those years is what contributed greatly to the success I have achieved as a freelancer.

 So what is there that you could use to build a freelancing career?
 What do you know that could change the lives of others and make an impact?
 Don’t discredit anything – what you take for granted can actually bring you in a great income.

-Just go out there and decide what you can offer the world.
+Just go out there and decide what you can offer the world – then get started.